nyambati/express-acl/docs/documentation/configuration.md

 # Overview

 This are the options that are passed to the config method.
-This options determin how the rules will be loaded and how resource matching should start from.
+This options determine how the rules will be loaded and how resource matching should start from.

 The config method takes in an object with possible five parameters, They include